Can I complete my undergraduate English requirement by taking these courses?

 What is the English Placement Test for Non-Native Speakers of English (EPT-NNSE)?

-The English Placement Test for Non-Native Speakers of English (EPT-NNSE) is the placement test for the EAP writing courses for credit.
+Answer: The English Placement Test for Non-Native Speakers of English (EPT-NNSE) is the placement test for the EAP writing courses for credit.
 (It is not required for EAP 120, EAP 135, EAP 145, EAP 420, and EAP 435.)
 The EPT-NNSE is not the same as the English Placement Test (EPT), which is the placement test for writing courses designed for native speakers of English.
-The EPT-NNSE takes about 75 minutes and asks you to write an essay on a specific topic, such as “Do you think it is better to eat at home or at a restaurant?”
+The EPT-NNSE takes about 90 minutes.
+The test has an essay portion and a reading portion.
+Prior to 8/1/17, the test will be administered on paper.
+This test lasts 75 minutes and includes a 50 minute essay and a 25 minute reading comprehension test.
+Beginning 8/1/7, the test will be administered on computer via a program called Accuplacer.
+There are two sections for this exam: reading and writing.
+Please allow approximately 90 minutes to complete the exam.
 If you have already taken the EPT, you may also take the EPT-NNSE.
-You may retake the EPT-NNSE one time 16 weeks after your original test date if you did NOT take a EAP writing class.
+You may retake the EPT-NNSE one time 16 weeks after your original test date.
 There is no fee for taking the EPT-NNSE.
 Schedule a time to take the EPT-NNSE at the Testing Center (Mellencamp B28, 414-229-4689).

 How are the English for Academic Purposes (EAP) writing courses different from the writing courses for native speakers of English?